'I don't think i wear melancholy very well. I can manage self-pity for a bit, but i'm too happy, fundamentally.'

 X

-You have read this article books / me / sophie dahl with the title playing with the grown ups.
-You can bookmark this page URL http://startthefire-cafagesta.blogspot.com/2010/02/playing-with-grown-ups.html.
+with the title playing with the grown ups.
+You can bookmark this page URL https://startthefire-cafagesta.blogspot.com/2010/02/playing-with-grown-ups.html.
 Thanks!